VDA5050/VDA5050/VDA5050_EN_V1.md

 - Errors or warnings
 - Driving over a node
 - Switching the operating mode
-- Change in the "drivin" field
+- Change in the "driving" field
 - Change in the nodeStates, edgeStates or actionStates

 There should be an effort to curb the amount of communication.